-Understanding the power of AI early on, thriving cosmetics brand Sephora has utilized chatbot technology to offer its audience the most personalized, informational customer experience possible.
+The first of our inspiring AI in digital marketing examples comes from Sephora.
+Understanding the power of AI early on, thriving cosmetics brand Sephora has been using chatbot technology to offer its audience the most personalized, informational customer experience possible.

 After conducting some extensive consumer research, the brand realized that many customers found Sephora’s extensive choice of products overwhelming, having to browse through a host of pages to find something suitable in certain categories.